openhab/website/blog/2023-12-22-openhab-4-1-release.md

 - Laurent ([@lolodomo](https://github.com/lolodomo)) for the openHAB Basic UI

 Most of them are also maintainers, which means besides of contributing code, they review pull requests and participate in discussions on GitHub issues.
-At present, we are TODO maintainers across all our repositories.
+At present, we are 35 maintainers across all our repositories.
-Many thanks to my colleagues for making openHAB 4.1 a christmas present to our community!
+Many thanks to my colleagues for making openHAB 4.1 a Christmas present to our community!

 # Highlights